RULES AND REGULATIONS

 By submitting an application for water service, the applicant will be deemed to have agreed to abide by all rules and regulations of the District, including without limitation to complete and deliver a backflow questionnaire, and to pay all bills promptly.
 This agreement will constitute a contract for payment between the applicant and the District.

 When an applicant’s requirements for water service are unusual, large, or subject to great fluctuation and variations in rate of use, the District may require a special contract for an extended period of time.
 This contract may include “take or pay” provisions.
-The District also may require reasonable security, which will be satisfactory to the District and sufficient to protect the District against loss and to guarantee performance under the terms of the contract.
+The District also may require reasonable security that is satisfactory to the District and sufficient to protect the District against loss and to guarantee performance under the terms of the contract.
 For commercial uses involving the filling of tanker trucks from unmetered connections (such as water hydrants), the user must pay a service fee for access to the connection, plus a fee per 1,000 gallons of water used.
 All tanker trucks and other commercial users must utilize an approved backflow device.

 All rules, regulations, rates and charges for water service are subject to change or modification by the Board.
 Special contracts will not be subject to unilateral modification during their effective terms.

 When a tract of land with one or more houses or other structures has been divided and sold or leased, a new service must be obtained for each structure desiring water service other than the structure originally served.
-Each new service will be responsible for a separate connection fee and application of service.

 Upon written application by the customer, the District may, but is not obligated to, permit customers to service three (3) residences associated with a single residence (including cabins or trailers with inside plumbing, but in no event to constitute more than three (3) separate households) from a single service.
-The District may condition the granting of such service requests upon compliance with such requirements as it deems appropriate, including, without limitation, requiring that (1) the service was applied for in the name of the applicant, (2) all such residences or living quarters are located on a single parcel of property, and (3) all such residences or living quarters are used by a single user or user group.
+The District may condition the granting of such service requests upon compliance with such requirements as deems appropriate, including, without limitation, requiring that (1) the service was applied for in the name of the applicant, (2) all such residences or living quarters are located on a single parcel of property, and (3) all such residences or living quarters are used by a single user or user group.
 Special user groups (e.g., parks, camps, schools, etc.) may apply for service to multiple structures from a single meter.
-Approval of such uses may be conditioned upon the use of a larger meter and such other conditions that the Board may require.
+Approval of such uses may be conditined upon the use of a larger meter and such other conditions that the Board may require.

 The District will bill each customer every other month (by the 1st of the odd month) for water service.
 Charges for water service are due and payable on the Due Date printed on the bill.
-If the payment is not received at the District by the Due Date, the bill becomes delinquent on the fifth business day, after which a Late Notice will be sent to the customer and a Late Fee will be added to the delinquent amount.
+If the payment is not received at the District by the Due Date, the bill becomes delinquent on the fifth (5th) business day, after which a Late Notice will be sent to the customer, and a Late Fee will be added to the delinquent amount.
 For more information see current fees.
-Payments are to be mailed to the Corbett P.O.
-Box listed on the bill or delivered to the Corbett Water District Office, 36120 East Historic Columbia River Highway, Corbett, OR.
+Payments are to be mailed to the Corbett P. O. Box listed on the bill or delivered to the Corbett Water District Office, 36120 East Historic Columbia River Highway, Corbett, OR.
 Payment can also be made by ACH (Automated Clearing House) by means of automatic check withdrawal, after arrangements have been made through the Corbett Water District.

-- Shut-Off Fee: 5 business days after the Shut-Off Notice.
+• Shut-Off Fee: 5 business days after the Shut-Off Notice

-- All fees must be paid in full to prevent shut off.
+• All fees must be paid in full to prevent shut off

 Customers may carry a credit balance not to exceed the total of the customer’s water bill usage from the June, August and October billing periods.
 Any payments received will be returned on a monthly basis to the customer, such as bill pay checks created by the customer’s bank.
 Leak adjustment credits will not be factored into the credit balance.